 Imagine my surprise that the parks here are anything but peaceful places?
 You saw that coming didn't you?
 And I bet you have that “Blur” song going on in your head, moments after reading the title of this posting?
 It does seem an appropriate soundtrack to this photo essay and yet it doesn’t for reasons I will expand upon.
 These are “peaceful” places it just requires an adjustment to your definition of “peace”.
 I cannot remember but in one middle eastern language (I think it may be Hebrew?) the word "peace" - literally translates to: “the sound of children playing".
 It's that sort of adjustment that I am talking about here.

 If you are from United Kingdom then you will understand the nuances of city “Park Life”.
-The dog shit, the jakeys, the single mothers with their prams, the drug dealers, the gay men cruising, the bald patches of grass at the goalmouth, the gangs of hooded teenagers, the broken swings, perverts, deranged old dears, the graffiti, the drunks and the darn-right weird often providing a greater part of the spectrum of activities normally associated with parks as places of recreation and leisure.
+The dog shit, the fitness-freaks, the single mothers with their prams, the drug dealers, the gay men cruising, the bald patches of grass at the goalmouth, the gangs of hooded teenagers, the broken swings, perverts, deranged old dears, the graffiti, the drunks and the darn-right weird often providing a greater part of the spectrum of activities normally associated with parks as places of recreation and leisure.
 They are not busy places necessarily and they tend to be places where people do things purposefully yet separately and never really together, unless it is a football match or a car-boot sale.

 Not so in China it seems.

 The Park offers you more space within your overcrowded life.
 It is a dedicated space for the populace to enjoy, yet people just cant help themselves assembling together.

 The Park is a place where you can learn about your Nation from those who remember it from generations before.
 If you like you can interact and enter into the tribal spirit of communal song.